How to Write a CV Personal Statement: A Guide

 How to Write an Effective CV Profile

-When writing your personal statement, first, read the job description and make sure you understand the key requirements for the role.
+When writing your personal statement, firstly read the job description and make sure you understand the key requirements for the role.
 This will help you decide what to focus on in your paragraph.
 The job description should contain a list of essential and desirable skills and experience.
 Match these with your own experience to decide what to mention in your profile.
-You might have space to mention one or two key skills, achievements and experiences in your statement, so make sure you strike a balance between the key requirements for the role and your own greatest features.

 Use action verbs to give your statement a punchy, purposeful tone.
 For example, instead of writing ‘I’ve worked as a manager for a financial consultancy firm’, write ‘led a dynamic team of financial consultants’.
 As well as creating greater impact, this can help you to keep your statement focused and concise.